maniatisni/iDAS-self-supervised-denoising/README.md

 ### Synthetic Data
 To better pretrain our network, we need to have some data that serves as a basic for our missing ground truth.
 We took the synthetic data that were created by the paper's author.

 > *To gain a first-order understanding of the performance of the denoiser, we generate a synthetic data set with “clean” waveforms corrupted by Gaussian white noise with a controlled signal-to-noise ratio (SNR).
 The clean strain rate waveforms are obtained from three-component broadband seismometer recordings of the Pinon Flats Observatory Array, California, USA, of 82 individual earthquakes.
 To simulate DAS strain rate recordings, we take two broadband stations in the array separated by a distance of 50 m and divide the difference between their respective waveform recordingsby their distance.
 Owing to the low noise floor of these shallow borehole seismometers, the resulting strain rate waveforms exhibit an extremely high SNR.*
+We use these data to create waveforms that simulate real DAS recordings, showing various SNRs, that are also augmented.
+Fore details read the paper.

 ### Training Strategy
 The idea is to pretrain on the synthetic data till convergence, for 2000 epochs, and then train on our real world data, for fewer epochs, for example 20, and see the results.
-As the synthetic dataset is limited, we also applied data augmentation techniques,
-by applying them at random, and also increasing number of epochs so that they will take effect.
-Namely:
-- Time Reversal of signals
-- Polarity Flips, so that the network learns to reconstruct around zero.

 As this is a self supervised problem, and the aim is to actually denoise our data,
 there is nothing forbidding us to train on the data we want to denoise.